Exploring Fluent Query Reformulations with Text-to-Text Transformers and Reinforcement Learning: Experimental Results

 \subsection{Intent Classification}

-We find that training a new intent classification model with naive reformulations slightly hurts the performance in accuracy and F1 score.
-After RL, the pre-trained BERT IC accuracy can be improved by 2\%.
-We think that even though supervised fine-tuning of reformulators before RL can improve the fluency of queries by a large margin as shown in Figure \ref{qw_barplot}, the reformulations can drift away from the original intended purpose due to the discrepancy between the fine-tuning data and out-of-sample data, which in this case is our IC dataset.
-This means to prevent the model from putting too much emphasis on fluency during the fine-tuning stage at a cost of losing original intents.
+In Table \ref{table:intent}, we find that naive reformulations hurts the performance in accuracy and F1 scores.
+After RL, the accuracy and F1 scores of the IC system can be improved with reformulated queries from QRT5.
+This means even though supervised fine-tuning of QRT5 before RL can improve the fluency of queries by a large margin as shown in Table \ref{table:qw_distribution}, naïve reformulations prehaps drift away from original intended purposes due to the discrepancy between the fine-tuning data (MQR and Quora) and OOD internal query logs.
+The model may emphasize on generation quality excessively during the fine-tuning stage at a cost of losing original intents.
 Thus, it pays to further leverage RL for the reformulator to adapt to reward signals from downstream environments like IC.
-This can correct the course from semantic drift, even though in the RL process, sequence fluency is impaired.
+This can correct the course from semantic drift, even though in the RL process, sequence fluency is impaired as the trade-off.